Lexora-dev/dyneqtra-dev/README.md

 ```
 (Please make sure that there is no trailing slash in the end!)

-In dyneqtra-dev's set up, `host.docker.internal` refers to the host machine where both dyneqtra-dev and Ollama are running.
+In Lexora-dev's set up, `host.docker.internal` refers to the host machine where both dyneqtra-dev and Ollama are running.

-### 3. Launch the dyneqtra-dev app
+### 3. Launch the Lexora-dev app
 Follow the usual steps to launch the dyneqtra-dev app, starting with the command:
 ```sh
 docker compose -f docker-compose.prod.yml up --build -d